 - In an effort to learn more about White Shark movement patterns away from the Farallones, PRBO biologists attach small transmitters that collect data, detach after 4-6 months, and download data to PRBO computers via satellite.

 - PRBO Developed and distributed seven multispecies bird Habitat Conservation Plans: Riparian Bird Conservation, oak woodland, coastal scrub, chaparral, coniferous forests, Sagebrush, Desert and grassland habitats, covering all major habitats in California since 1998, with thousands of current users.

 - PRBO plays a key role in leading the effort to protect Snowy Plovers.

 - PRBO helps to develop catch limits on commercial squid, a critical food base for marine bird and mammal populations, and continues its involvement in gill-net issues.
-Gill nets are now banned in coastal waters from southern Monterey Bay to Point Conception, south of Santa Barbara.
+Gill nets are now banned in coastal waters from southern Monterey Bay to Point Conception, north of Santa Barbara.

 - PRBO publications by staff biologists total more than 900 in peer reviewed journals, reports, and books.

 - We sent scientists to help with the Treasure oil spill in South Africa

 2001 Point Blue began a project monitoring birds across meadows on the Almanor Ranger District of Lassen National Forest.
 In 2009, we expanded our work to the entire Feather River Watershed in Plumas County, including monitoring a number of sites that have been, or are being proposed for restoration by the Feather River Coordinated Resource Management Group.
 The objectives of this project are to collect information on bird distribution in meadows and their response to different restoration techniques and use this information, along with our local knowledge working with partners, to help guide future meadow restoration actions across the Sierra Nevada.